-For more information configuring the authentication methods, see "Configuring Authentication" in the NetIQ Access Manager Appliance 4.2 Administration Guide.
+For more information configuring the authentication methods, see "Configuring Authentication" in the NetIQ Access Manager Appliance 4.5 Administration Guide.

-For more information about extending the authentication mechanisms, see "Identity Server Authentication API" in the NetIQ Access Manager 4.2 Developer Guide.
+For more information about extending the authentication mechanisms, see "Identity Server Authentication API" in the NetIQ Access Manager 4.5 SDK Guide.

 NOTE: You must not use persistent authentication or social authentication for applications that require high security.
 If you are using persistent authentication, you should associate the persistent cookie with the client IP address.
-This ensures that the cookie is being used by the same client and at the same location.